NLnetLabs/routinator/source/daemon.rst

 :option:`--http` option and the RTR server with the :option:`--rtr` option.
 You can of course also start both.

-By default Routinator will stay attached to your terminal and log to standard error.
-You can provide the :option:`--detach` option to run it in the background instead, in which case logging information is written to syslog.
-To learn more about what kind of information is returned and how to influence what is logged and where, refer to the :ref:`Logging <doc_routinator_logging>` section.

 ..
 Note:: Routinator will not reread the trust anchor locators after it has
           started the service.
 Thus, if you add or change a TAL you must restart Routinator or send it a :ref:`SIGUSR1 <manpage_signals>`.